humanlogio/humanlog/README.md

 # License

-The core CLI is MIT licensed (everything in this repo).
+The core CLI is Apache 2 licensed (everything in this repo).
 Official releases are available at [humanlog.io](https://humanlog.io) and include proprietary code that is inserted at build time (the query engine).